Retrolental fibroplasia; ROP

 The best way to prevent this condition is to take steps to avoid premature birth.
 Preventing other problems of prematurity may also help prevent ROP.

 Fierson WM; American Academy of Pediatrics Section on Ophthalmology; American Academy of Ophthalmology; American Association for Pediatric Ophthalmology and Strabismus; American Association of Certified Orthoptists.
 Screening examination of premature infants for retinopathy of prematurity.
 Pediatrics.
 2019;143(3):e20183810.
 PMID: 30824604 pubmed.ncbi.nlm.nih.gov/30824604/.

 Olitsky SE, Marsh JD.
 Disorders of the retina and vitreous.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 648.

 Sun Y, Hellström A, Smith LEH.
 Retinopathy of prematurity.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 96.

-Thanos A, Drenser KA, Capone AC.
-Retinopathy of prematurity.
+Thanos A, Drenser KA, Capone Jr A. Retinopathy of prematurity.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
-5th ed.
-Philadelphia, PA: Elsevier; 2019:chap 6.21.BACK TO TOP
+6th ed.
+Philadelphia, PA: Elsevier; 2023:chap 6.17.BACK TO TOP